 June 18, 2020

-Companies like Twitter, Facebook, Open Text and now Shopify have been moving towards cutting down their real estate because their employees are now working remotely, and there are rumblings that this is the way it will be forever.
+Companies like Twitter, Facebook, Open Text and now Shopify have been moving towards cutting down their real estate because their workers are now working remotely, and there are rumblings that this is the way it will be forever.
 Tobi Lütke, the CEO of Shopify, is saying that “office centricity is over”.
 Whoa!
 Remote working is still new for many, so let’s not be too hasty with the big pronouncements.

 We have long held that at a minimum, companies need two things to function well, a compass and glue.
 The compass sets the direction and the glue holds the employees and the company together.